playfairs/assets/index.md

-# hello there discord employee who sees this, why are you here, this is not the image your looking for, this isn't even an image
+# cdn.playfairs.cc

+Why are you here?
+Why are you viewing this page?
+This page is meant for assets, and for display images with the image URL, not for you to see this raw page!!
+Go away!!
+It's under construction!!!